Emanuele98/VOI_BLE_comms/CTU/README.md

     - ble_central_on_static_chr_read
       - When the CRU static characteristic has been read;
       - It unpacks the CRU static characteristic and compiles its content within its peer structure;
-      - Then, it writes without response to the CTU static characteristic;
     - ble_central_on_write_cccd
-      - Handles both the writing process for the CRU alert characteristic and the cccd subscription (to enable notifications on CTU);
+      - Handles cccd subscription (to enable notifications on CTU);
     - ble_central_on_subscribe
       - read the first dynamic chr
     - ble_central_on_control_enable
       - only if the peer is an A-CTU, it checks the presence of the Control chr
     - ble_central_wpt_start
-      - Creates a task and a semaphore and assigns them to the new peer;
+      - Creates a FreeRTOS task and assigns it to the new peer;

-    After all those steps, the peer is connected and registered for the WPT service.
+    After all those steps, the peer is connected and registered for the WPT service:
-        - Keep reading the Dynamic chr (at least every 20ms) and check if any Alert is detected (a field of dyn chr is filled with alert status).
+        --> the master keeps reading its Dynamic chr and check if any Alert are detected (a field of dyn chr is filled with alert status);
+        --> if an alert is detected, the master read the Alert chr to undestand its nature and react accordingly.

 - **Localization process**

-    If the peer is a CRY, the localization process starts (ble_central_on_localization function);
+    If a connected CRU does not have a defined position (_peer->position = 0_ the localization process happens (_ble_central_on_localization_process_);
     - Basically:
         - Switch on a pad and wait a reasonable amount of time to see the change in the rx side;
         - Read the Dynamic characteristic to know `Vrect`.
 Above the treshold?
         - If yes, the position of CRU is known and we move on;
         - If not, we try the same process with the next pad;
     - Restrictions:
-        - Only one CRU can undergo the localization process per time to avoid misunderstandings;
         - If position not found after a predefined amount of time, it disconnects to allow other CRU to try the process.

 - **Fully charged**
      - daje

-- **Peer task handling**

-    Here the description covers only CRU; however, the A-CTU peer task handling follows almost the same procedure with similar functions (e.g. ble_central_AUX_CTU_task_handle).

-    - Any CRUs peer structure will be assigned a task handle and a binary semaphore handle;
-    - All CRUs will run simultaneously on the `ble_central_CRU_task_handle` function and periodically read the dynamic characteristic when available;
-    - The availabiliy of this characteristic depends on the semaphores state bit;
-    - If the semaphore is taken and has yet to be given back, the peer task will simply wait for a short period of time and iterate once more.
-Only when the semaphore is given will this task trigger a read procedure on the dynamic characteristic;
-    - The semaphore is taken (in `ble_central_CRU_task_handle`);
-    - The semaphore is given back (in `ble_central_on_CRU_dyn_read`).

 ### **WiFi (wifi.c)**